adamgpgarcia/Employee-Scheduler/README.md

 ## Messaging Screen

--This screen shows the open chat threads
+- This screen shows the open chat threads

--Users can navigate to a open thread or start a new one
+- Users can navigate to a open thread or start a new one

 <br clear="left"/>